 We have developed from farmland a very neat and peaceful corner of rural New Zealand: 200m of handmade rock walls.
 200 metres of gravelled driveway and 200 metres of concrete driveway.
 Thousands of trees.
 Two olive groves.
 A dog called Gemma.

-A large, modern, two-story four-bedroom, four bathroom house.
+We have a large, modern, two-story four-bedroom, four bathroom house.

-PLUS a modern, self contained, fully equipped UNIT for the use of helpers/guests.
+YOUR GUEST ACCOMMODATION is a modern, self contained, fully equipped UNIT for the use of helpers/guests.
 (In New Zealand a UNIT is also called a FLAT or a small apartment.)

 This 40 square meter UNIT is fully independent and is equipped for comfort: the kitchen is modern with an electric cooktop and microwave oven and a fridge.
 Freezer space is available to share.